Measured Progress Special Ed Portfolio Scoring:

 Measured Progress has had the Illinois Alternate Assessment contract for several years.
 This program is very similar to the Alternate MCAS: portfolios are put together to assess the progress of special education students (and/or students with limited language skills) who are unable to do the regular Number-Two Pencil tests.
 Once the portfolios come back, "Sped" teachers are hired part-time to score them.
 (This does seem like a bit of a closed system to me.)
 Measured Progress tests students in the subject areas of Reading, Mathematics, and Science.
 (There is a separate writing test, which is administered by Pearson Assessment.)

 Scoring takes place a few weeks after the portfolios come in.
-In 2006 and 2007, there were IAA scoring centers in Arlington Heights (a Chicago suburb) and Bloomington.
+In 2006 and 2007, there were IAA scoring centers in the Chicago and Bloomington areas.

 To work as a scorer, you must be a SPED-certified educator (preferably from Illinois.)
 You must work at least 16 hr/week for at least 80 hr total (unless of course you get terminated mid-project or the company runs out of work for you to do before you hit 80 hours.)
 You have to do all the work onsite, but the centers will be open every day but Sunday.
 Measured Progress's job postings don't say what the pay scale is.
 (If you look at the previous section, you will see that the Alternate MCAS in Massachusetts scorers get paid $15/hr for the same type of work.
 So perhaps we can infer that the IAA pay rate is in that ballpark somewhere.
 Or perhaps not!)